gracelungu/politico/README.md

 <a href="https://gracelungu.github.io/politico/UI">https://gracelungu.github.io/politico/UI</a>

 ### Deploying on heroku
-Make sure you have loggedin to heroku
+Make sure you have logged in to heroku
 ```
  $ git push heroku develop:master
 ```